TheStormWeaver/Front-End/ReactJS/04.Workshop Components/README.md

 # About
-"games-play" is an app, that focuses on testing CRUD operations on a "demo" site for games, that has implemented CRUD operations used for testing and with current placeholder routing.
+The app "games-play" focuses on testing CRUD operations on a "demo" site for games, that has implemented CRUD operations used for testing.
+The app offers the view of all games ov the server and the ability to enter their given details page, with placeholder routing.
 More information can be found inside the games-play README.md

 ## To start the Project
 - You will need to enter the "server" folder, enter CMD and write "node server.js" within the directory of the server.